 Ultimately, the decision to have a container deposit scheme is one of individual state/jurisdiction government policy.

 Besides South Australia, the Northern Territory is the only other jurisdiction that currently has a container deposit scheme.
-However the New South Wales Government recently announced its intention to implement a scheme in July 2017 and the ACT and Queensland are considering adopting their own schemes in the near future.
+However the New South Wales Government recently announced its intention to implement a scheme in December 2017, and the ACT, Queensland and Western Australia have also announced their own schemes will be implemented in 2018.

 Why was there a challenge to the Northern Territory container deposit scheme?